Debt Consolidation Care

 Canceled check

-A type of check already marked 'paid' on the day it is paid and is charged to the account of the person who signed the check.
+A type of check already marked 'Paid' on the day it is paid and charged to the account of the person who signed the check.

 Charge off

 A sum of money which is written off as unrecoverable by a creditor.
-It imposes a negative impact on a credit report of an individual.
+It has a negative impact on an individual's credit report.

 Collateral